ForceANatur/restoration-mod-fans_addons/README.md

 Akan LPFs and Enforcers spawn on mexico heists

-1 new Crime Spree modifier
+2 new Crime Spree modifiers

 Marshal Shield has been buffed.